 The licensed program described in this document and all licensed material available for it are provided by IBM under terms of the IBM Customer

 Agreement, IBM International Program License Agreement or any equivalent agreement between us.

 Trademarks

-IBM and SecureWay are trademarks of IBM Corporation in the U.S., other countries, or both.
+IBM and SecureWay are trademarks of the IBM Corporation in the United States, other countries, or both.